Your basket is currently empty!

 Lifestyle management plays a vital role in stabilising moods for people with bipolar disorder.

-This includes maintaining a healthy diet, regular exercise, a consistent sleep schedule, and pursuing stress-reduction techniques like or .
+This includes maintaining a healthy diet, regular exercise, a consistent sleep schedule, and pursuing stress-reduction techniques like meditation or therapy.

 By staying informed about the latest research findings and treatments available for bipolar disorder, you will be better equipped to provide compassionate guidance on how individuals can manage their symptoms effectively.